muthoninduhiu/muthoninduhiu/README.md

 ## About Me
 - 👀 I’m interested in android and web development.
-- 🌱 I’m currently learning android with kotlin and Full stack Web Development
+- 🌱 I’m currently learning data science with python.
-- 👯 I’m looking to collaborate on an android project.
+- 👯 I’m looking to collaborate on an open source projects.
 - ⚡ Fun fact: I love reading novels and walking my pets